Updated: Apr 19, 2022

 Simulation-based credit analytics: The Sim Solution

-We use a simulation framework based on the time-tested "Five Cs Of Credit.
+We continue with the retail lending example to provide a simulation-based solution.
+We utilize a simulation framework based on the time-tested "Five Cs Of Credit.
 In the past, banks relied on subjective judgment to assess the credit risk of a borrower.
 Today, much of that judgment has been codified in statistical and related decision models.
 Essentially, underwriters, credit analysts, and the decision models rely on the following borrower characteristic information in deciding whether to make a given loan.
-These characteristics are commonly referred to as the Five Cs of Credit (10), a description of which is found in Table 1.
+These characteristics are commonly referred to as the Five Cs of Credit [x], a description of which is found in Table 1.

 Table 1: The 5 Cs of Credit